greenelab/simulate-expression-compendia/README.md

 Next we need to modify the code for your analysis:
 1. Create a configuration file in `configs/` using the parameters outlined below.
 2. Update the analysis notebooks to use your config file (see below) and input file
 3. Add your gene expression data file to the `data/input/` directory.
 Your data is expected to be stored as a tab-delimited dataset with samples as rows and genes as columns.
-If your data needs to be normalized or transposed, there are functions to do this in [ponyo/utils](https://github.com/greenelab/ponyo/blob/master/ponyo/utils.py)
+Your input data is also expected to be 0-1 normalized per gene.
+If your data needs to be normalized or transposed, there are functions to do this in [ponyo/utils](https://github.com/greenelab/ponyo/blob/master/ponyo/utils.py).
 4. Add your metadata file to `data/metadata/` directory.
 Your metadata is expected to be stored as a tab-delimited with sample ids matching the gene expression dataset as one column and experiment ids as another.
 5. Run notebooks